harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

   This issue has been resolved and the desired access check has been applied.

-- You can no longer update `Delegatelp` or `DelegateName` using the delegate update API.
+- You can no longer update `DelegateIP` or `DelegateName` using the delegate update API.
 (PL-40795, ZD-44419)

 ### Version 80711